DataDog/dd-sdk-reactnative/packages/core/README.md

 import { DdSdkReactNative, DdSdkReactNativeConfiguration, DdLogs, DdRum } from '@datadog/mobile-react-native';

-// Start a view with a unique view identifier, a custom view url, and an object to attach additional attribtutes to the view DdRum.startView('<view-key>', '/view/url', Date.now(), { 'custom.foo': "something" });
+// Start a view with a unique view identifier, a custom view url, and an object to attach additional attributes to the view DdRum.startView('<view-key>', '/view/url', Date.now(), { 'custom.foo': "something" });
-// Stops a previously started view with the same unique view identifier, and an object to attach additional attribtutes to the view
+// Stops a previously started view with the same unique view identifier, and an object to attach additional attributes to the view
 DdRum.stopView('<view-key>', Date.now(), { 'custom.bar': 42 });
 ```